kaizen-ai/kaizenflow/docs/How_to_organize_your_work.md

 - I'll remind you an adage that I tell myself when my teammates drive me crazy:
   "If you want to go fast, go alone; if you want to go far, go together"
 - While being assigned a warm-up issue:
-  - We value the importance of following instructions for efficient task completion.
-We specifically pick the most straightforward simple issues as the first ones so we’re not questioning whether you find a solution for the task (most of the time we even give you interfaces, so should not be a big deal).
-We want to see if you can follow simple rules because no matter how smart you are until you learn how to follow the instructions, you waste more of our time than save
+  - - We highly value the importance of following instructions to ensure efficient task completion.
+We intentionally select straightforward and simple issues as the first tasks for you.
+So as your first step you should put primary focus on following the rules.
+Failure to do so can result in wasting more of our time than saving it.
   - A pledge to put in the time you committed and not disappear
   - If we don't find that you can meaningfully contribute, we will give you a warning and help you improve, we will suggest you how to fill in your knowledge gaps, and start not putting the time to help since we don't have enough resources
-  - If we decide that you are not ready to contribute, we will drop you, without discussions: this is our sole decision for the good of the project and the other contributors
+  - If we decide that you are not ready to contribute, we will drop you, without
+    discussions: this is our sole decision for the good of the project and the other contributors
   - You can study and try again in 6 months

 # Roles